VaultaFoundation/docs/native/07_node-operation/20_api-node.md

 title: Run an API Node
 ---

-An API node is a critical component of the EOS blockchain network that serves as an interface between users, including dApps, and an EOS blockchain.
+An API node is a critical component of the Vaulta blockchain network that serves as an interface between users, including dApps, and a Vaulta blockchain.
 API nodes serve one of the following roles when handling incoming client requests received through one of the `chain_api_plugin` endpoints:

 - **Push API node**: Accepts transactions from HTTP clients and relays them to other peers.
 Typically does not accept incoming p2p transactions.
 Upstream traffic only.
 - **Chain API node**: Provides access to blockchain data such as accounts, permissions, contract codes/ABIs, contract tables, etc. Takes API transactions too.